SystemsApproach/private5g/ran.rst

 respectively.

-We conclude our description of the split RAN architecture with the alternative depiction in :numref:`Figure %s <fig-split-alt>`, which for completeness, identifies the standardized interfaces between the components (e.g., N2, N3, F1-U, F1-C, and Open Fronthaul).
+We conclude our description of the split RAN architecture with the alternative depiction in :numref:`Figure %s <fig-split-alt>`.
+For completeness, this figure identifies the standardized interfaces between the components (e.g., N2, N3, F1-U, F1-C, and Open Fronthaul).
 We're not going to talk about these interfaces, except to note that they exist and there is a corresponding 3GPP specification that spells out the